 When you watch older movies, you must mentally transport yourself to another time period.
 If you can’t do that then you have no business watching older titles.
 It’s even more important to do this when the movie in question is the result of a trend or movement.
-Based on the popular 1960 novel La Noia by Alberto Moravia, The Empty Canvas was a product of Italian New Wave and as such context is everything — the film signals a new style of filmmaking yet it deals with issues that are still relevant today.
+Based on the 1960 novel La Noia by Alberto Moravia, The Empty Canvas was a product of the Italian New Wave and as such context is everything — the film is littered with dated gimmicks yet it deals with issues that are still relevant today.

-Davis got desperate and decided to wear a blonde wig and adopt a Louisiana accent in order to make her role stand out.
-In Italy, it was customary to post-dub everything so her accent went unnoticed — all actors, German Horst Buchholz and Belgian Catherine Spaak included, were dubbed in Italian.
+Davis became desperate and decided to wear a blonde wig and adopt a Louisiana accent in order to make her role stand out.
+In Italy, it was customary to post-dub everything so her accent went unnoticed.
+All actors — German Horst Buchholz and Belgian Catherine Spaak included — were dubbed in Italian.

 Davis later admitted that she didn’t understand the script.
 It’s incredible that she was able to give a good performance under these circumstances.
 In addition, it’s fascinating to see a Hollywood star like Davis in a haze of Italian New Wave.

 Davis’s misgivings notwithstanding, The Empty Canvas is a rather interesting movie.
 One critic summarized the film’s plot in one sentence: “This is a study in existential momism.”
 It’s about a directionless young man whose self-esteem has been destroyed by his mother’s overly-protective attitude.
 In that regard, The Empty Canvas explores “helicopter parenting” before the phrase was coined.